project-gauntlet/gauntlet/docs/js/components/action/props/onAction.md

 Function that is called when action button is clicked or the shortcut is pressed (including primary and secondary shortcuts).
-ID parameter is an id of currently focused grid or list item
+ID parameter is an id of currently focused grid or list item.
+Returning `{ close: true }` object from the action will close the window